-With such a versatile array of of designs, it’s no wonder terrazzo remains a popular flooring option for hotels, airports, schools, hospitals, office buildings and more.
+With such a versatile array of designs, it’s no wonder terrazzo remains a popular flooring option for hotels, airports, schools, hospitals, office buildings and more.

 It graces historic landmarks from George Washington’s Mount Vernon estate to the Hollywood Walk of Fame, and archaeologists have even discovered 10,000-year-old terrazzo-like floors in modern-day Turkey.

 But what is terrazzo?
 What is it made of and why is it such a popular choice?
 To put it simply – terrazzo is a composite material consisting of chips and a binder.
 Chips can be made from a number of materials including marble, granite, quartz, glass and shell, held together with a binder, usually either cement or epoxy.

 The product may be poured into place or made from prefabricated tiles, separated by divider strips of aluminum (epoxy only), zinc, brass or plastic add the finishing touch.

-Cement vs. Epoxy Terrazzo
+Cement vs. Epoxy Terrazzo Binders

 Cement and epoxy are the most commonly used terrazzo binders.
 What is the difference between the two and how do you know which is right for your building?

-Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Metals.
+Epoxy-based terrazzo began appearing in more buildings in the 1970s, and “really took off in the 90s,” according to stone floor expert and Stone Masters founder Vic LaRico, now an Account Manager with Mid America Specialty Services.
 The most common form of terrazzo used in commercial construction, epoxy is a thin-set terrazzo system made from a two-component resin that bonds directly to a concrete slab.

 Cementitious terrazzo usually comes in three forms: